The State of Florida issues Hurricane Sally updates

 FLORIDA DEPARTMENT OF REVENUE

 - All Florida Department of Revenue offices remain closed to the public due to COVID-19.
-Additionally, the Department’s Crestview, Marianna, Panama City, and Pensacola offices are temporarily closed to employees due to Hurricane Sally.
+Additionally, the Department’s Crestview and Pensacola offices are temporarily closed to employees due to Hurricane Sally.
+Employees in Marianna and Panama City offices will return Friday, September 18.

 - Taxpayers and child support customers may continue accessing services through the Department’s eServices at floridarevenue.com/taxes/eservices and floridarevenue.com/childsupport/contact.